GermanPearls/time-tracker/readme.txt

 = 3.0.13 (alpha) =
 Fix: Removed deprecated php input filter
+Improvement: Add button for exporting pending time in IIF format, ready for importing into QuickBooks for automated Invoice creation.
 Improvement: Updated project listing to display projects with statuses not in predefined list as 'other' status
 Improvement: Misc code cleanup